Russia targets Kyiv with drones, killing 3 and wounding 29

 It did not comment specifically on strikes on Kyiv, nor on the civilian casualties reported by Ukraine.

+In Russia’s Bryansk region near Ukraine, two civilians were hospitalized following Ukrainian drone strikes, according to regional Gov. Alexander Bogomaz.
+At least 26 Ukrainian drones were downed over southwestern Russia on Sunday, according to the Defense Ministry in Moscow.

-Elsewhere, Russian President Vladimir Putin said the country had tested a new nuclear-capable and powered cruise missile fit to confound existing defenses, according to remarks released on Sunday.
+Elsewhere, Russian President Vladimir Putin said the country had tested a new atomic-powered missile that can carry a nuclear warhead and confound existing defenses, according to remarks released on Sunday.

-In Russia's Bryansk region near Ukraine, a civilian woman was hospitalized with injuries after a Ukrainian drone struck her car, according to regional Gov. Alexander Bogomaz.
+The announcement, which followed years of tests, comes as part of nuclear messaging from the Kremlin, which has resisted Western pressure for a ceasefire in Ukraine and strongly warned the U.S. and other NATO allies against sanctioning strikes deep inside Russia with longer-range Western weapons.

+Earlier this week, Putin directed drills of Russia’s strategic nuclear forces that featured practice missile launches.
+The exercise came as his planned summit on Ukraine with U.S. President Donald Trump was put on hold, the latest twist in Trump's stop-and-go effort to resolve the war.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine